Healthy Homes Assessment Kilbirnie

 What are unjustifiable gaps or holes?

-If you can feel external air coming in or the air is clear out of a hole or gap that is, it’s probably a gap or an opening that requirements sealing in some way.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from the house require sealing.
-For example, if the open fireplace isn’t being used, it can cause draughts and should be shut off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched whenever imaginable.
+If you can feel external air entering or a clear draught out of a hole or gap or crack, then it’s likely to be a gap or hole that requirements sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that let air in or out from the home need sealing.
+For example, if the open fireplace isn’t used it could cause draughts, and must be sealed from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched whenever imaginable.

-You don’t need to block up intentional gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building when the house gets warmer and cooler, to allow them to be closed and opened rather than sticking.
-We will check all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes in the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement of the structure when the household gets warmer and cooler, so that they are able to be opened and closed rather than securing.
+We will examine all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections